CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/Testfilegene.png)

-1. Right click on the current project and open in Integrated terminal.
+1. Right-click on the current project and open it in the Integrated terminal.

    ![](../../media/Opengene.png)

-1. Run the below command in terminal to fetch the unit test results.
+1. Run the command below in the terminal to fetch the unit test results.

    ```
    dotnet test